SolaceDev/solace-ai-connector/docs/guides/RAG.md

 ### Real-Time Data Embedding and Storage Flow

 Using Solace topics, the connector can subscribe to real-time data streams.
 This data is processed in near real-time, where each message is embedded using an embedding model like **OpenAI Embeddings**.
-These embeddings are then stored in **ChromaDB**, a vector database, making them retrievable for future queries.
+These embeddings are then stored in vector database like **ChromaDB** making them retrievable for future queries.

 For example, imagine a system that ingests live customer support chat messages.
 As each message is published to the Solace broker, the system embeds the message, stores the vector in a database, and makes it available for retrieval during future interactions or analyses.
 This architecture is particularly useful for applications that need to build dynamic, up-to-date knowledge bases based on streaming data.